Saturday, 27 June 2009

 Those who know me from other sites around the Web will probably know that lamb is my favourite meat.
 I adore lamb cooked in so many different ways, with so many different ingredients.
 As sweet potatoes are probably my favourite vegetable - as well as being one of the most nutritious of all vegetables - this is a recipe which I love to make on a frequent basis.

-The quanities described below are per person.
+The quantities described below are per person.

 Ingredients